-Your personal data-including information about your Google account and any other accounts, your system/application data and settings, any downloaded applications and your DRM licence -might be lost in the process of updating your phone's software.
-Therefore, LG recommends that you back up your personal data before updating your phone's software.
-LG does not take responsibility for any loss of personal data.
+- Your personal data from internal phone storage-including information about your Google account and any other accounts, your system/application data and settings, any downloaded applications and your DRM licence-might be lost in the process of updating your phone's software.
+Therefore, LG recommends that you backup your personal data before updating your phone's software.
+LG does not take responsibility for any loss of personal data. - · This feature depends on your network service provider, region and country.